Table of Contents

 6. Incorrect camera positioning

-Incorrect camera positioning can lead to significant surveillance challenges, including blind spots, glare, and ineffective viewing angles.
+Incorrect camera positioning can lead to significant monitoring challenges, including blind spots, glare, and ineffective viewing angles.
 Cameras that are not optimally positioned may capture footage that is obstructed or backlit, diminishing the quality and usefulness of the footage.
 For instance, a camera facing directly towards a bright light source can produce footage with glare, obscuring crucial details.

 7. Inadequate lighting conditions

 Inadequate lighting conditions can severely impact the quality of security camera footage.
 Cameras operating in low-light environments or facing significant contrasts between bright and dark areas often produce grainy, unclear images.
-This poor image quality compromises the camera’s ability to capture useful footage, particularly for identification purposes or during nighttime surveillance.
+This poor image quality compromises the camera’s ability to capture useful footage, particularly for identification purposes or during nighttime video monitoring.

 Improving lighting conditions in monitored areas can significantly enhance image quality.
 Additionally, investing in cameras designed for superior low-light performance or incorporating technologies like infrared illumination can address these challenges.